Chart Color Schemes

 Employment conditions in Mount Johns rank among the top 10% of areas assessed nationally

-Mount Johns has a highly educated workforce with significant representation in essential services sectors.
-Its unemployment rate is 0.7% as of June 2025.
+Mount Johns has an educated workforce with prominent representation in essential services sectors.
+The unemployment rate is 0.7%.

-The area employs 3,938 residents at this time, with an unemployment rate 5.2% lower than the Rest of NT's rate of 5.9%.
-Workforce participation in Mount Johns is higher than the regional average at 75.3%, compared to the Rest of NT's 50.7%.
-Employment is concentrated in health care & social assistance, public administration & safety, and retail trade.
-Notably, health care & social assistance has an employment share 1.5 times the regional level.
+As of June 2025, there are 3938 residents employed, which is a 5.2% decrease from the Rest of NT's rate of 5.9%.
+Workforce participation stands at 75.3%, higher than the Rest of NT's 50.7%.
+Major employment sectors include health care & social assistance, public administration & safety, and retail trade.
+Notably, health care & social assistance has a significant presence with an employment share 1.5 times the regional level.

-Conversely, agriculture, forestry & fishing has limited presence with only 0.1% employment compared to the regional average of 5.0%.
-The worker-to-resident ratio is 0.6, indicating a higher than usual level of local employment opportunities.
-Over the year ending June 2025, labour force levels decreased by 1.8%, while employment declined by the same percentage, keeping the unemployment rate stable.
-This contrasts with the Rest of NT's marginal employment decline of 1.7% and labour force decline of 1.8%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Mount Johns' employment mix suggests local growth of approximately 7.4% over five years and 15.4% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.
+Conversely, agriculture, forestry & fishing has limited presence at 0.1%, compared to the regional average of 5%.
+The worker-to-resident ratio is 0.6, indicating above-average local employment opportunities.
+Between June 2024 and June 2025, labour force levels decreased by 1.8% while employment declined by the same percentage, keeping unemployment relatively stable at 3.9%.
+In contrast, Rest of NT experienced a marginal drop in employment and labour force.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mount Johns' employment mix suggests local growth could be approximately 7.4% over five years and 15.4% over ten years, though this is a simple extrapolation for illustrative purposes only and does not account for localized population projections.

 Frequently Asked Questions - Employment